dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Upstream/upstream_GATK/Pages/upstream_GATK-qc-qcbam.rst

     { (number of reads w/ both mates mapped) * (read length) * 2 + (number of reads w/ one mate mapped) * (read length) } / (effective genome size)

-where effective genome size is the number of non-N bases in the genome.
+Here, the effective genome size is the number of non-N bases in the genome.